Sustainability Report

 Channels for Raising Concerns

-Reynders provides multiple formal and informal channels that allow employees to raise concerns or express needs directly to management:
+Reynders label printing provides multiple formal and informal channels that allow employees to raise concerns or express needs directly to management:

 - •Direct communication during daily briefings, QA meetings, and production meetings